 In this blog post, we will give a detailed guide about Edge Computing and also discuss What is edge compute? and usabilities.

 Edge computing refers to a distributed network architecture in which certain data processing, storage, and input/output functions are performed closer to the sources of the data (the edge) in comparison to the central processing facilities of the network.
-A common misconception is that edge and IoT are synonymous, but they’re not.

 What Is Edge Compute?